Firearms Merchant Accounts

 Firearms are far from uncommon in the United States.
 In fact, it’s estimated that around one in three households own at least one firearm, and there are approximately 8.7 privately owned guns for every 10 U.S. citizens.
 While the debate around gun control continues, the firearms industry continues to go from strength to strength.
 One thing that has changed, though, is the way that consumers want to pay for products.

 As we move towards an increasingly cashless society, it is vital that businesses are able to process credit card payments.
 This requires a merchant account.
 Unfortunately, though, it is difficult for companies dealing in firearms to actually obtain a merchant account.
 Many banks will outright reject these businesses because the wider industry has a higher-than-average chargeback rate.
-However, with the right documentation and a knowledge of the laws around the firearms industry, it is possible to obtain a merchant account and begin successfully growing your business.
+However, with the right documentation and a knowledge of the laws around the firearms industry, it is possible to obtain a specialized high-risk merchant account and begin successfully growing your firearms business.

 Understanding the Firearms Industry